What are your thoughts on this We as lorry driver's so called professional driver's have issues with car/van drivers

 Re: What are your thoughts on this We as lorry driver's so called professional driver's have issues with car/van drivers

-my condolencesmaguiRun wrote: ↑Fri May 26, 2023 3:18 pm53 if only.
-It would be a luxury ours are 50simpline74 wrote: ↑Fri May 26, 2023 3:17 pm My trucks restricted to 53 so I can't relate to this unfortunately, I'll never be in a situation where I'm not overtaken
+simpline74 wrote: Fri May 26, 2023 3:17 pm My trucks restricted to 53 so I can't relate to this unfortunately, I'll never be in a situation where I'm not overtaken 🤣

 Re: What are your thoughts on this We as lorry driver's so called professional driver's have issues with car/van drivers